Spring Garden Revival

 Professional Installation Standards, Application Depths & Quality Control Requirements

-Professional mulch installation in Dennis follows strict standards to ensure plant health and environmental protection.
-Certified landscape professionals are trained in proper application, including maintaining a 2-4 inch depth (never exceeding 4 inches), a 6-inch clearance around tree trunks and stems to prevent "mulch volcanoes," and a 3-5 inch setback from building foundations.
-Crisp bed edges prevent migration onto sidewalks, and site preparation includes weed control and edge definition.
-Hand spreading is used for precision, while mechanical spreading is reserved for large areas.
-Quality assurance involves verifying material quality, ensuring uniform coverage, and monitoring plant health post-installation.
-Most professional installations include a one-year warranty for material performance.
-For more information on standards, contact: Dennis Building Department
+Professional mulch installation in Dennis adheres to strict standards to ensure landscape health and environmental compliance.
+Certified landscape professionals are trained in proper application techniques, including maintaining a 2-4 inch mulch depth (never exceeding 4 inches), a 6-inch clearance around tree trunks and plant stems to prevent moisture damage and pest issues, and a 3-5 inch setback from building foundations.
+Crisp bed edges prevent migration onto sidewalks and driveways.
+Site preparation involves weed control and edge definition, with hand spreading for precision and mechanical spreading for large areas.
+Quality assurance includes verifying material quality, ensuring uniform coverage, and monitoring plant health post-installation.
+Most professional installations offer a warranty, typically for 1 year.
+For more information on standards and certified professionals, contact:

 685 Route 134, South Dennis, MA 02660